-While EARN is designed to support employers in their efforts to recruit, hire, retain and advance employees with disabilities, we often receive inquiries from job seekers with disabilities, as well.
+While EARN is designed to support employers in their efforts to recruit, hire, retain and advance employees with disabilities, we often receive inquiries from job seekers with disabilities as well.
 The following are resources that can help people with disabilities in their employment pursuits.

 If you’re considering a job with the Federal Government, it’s important to understand Schedule A—a non-competitive hiring process, meaning that people with qualifying disabilities are distinguished from the general applicant pool and given preferential hiring status.
-For more information, check out The ABCs of Schedule A.

 Once you have obtained all the necessary documentation, contact the Selective Placement Program Coordinator at the agency for which you would like to work.
 You will apply for the position through the Selective Placement Program Coordinator, as opposed to the standard application process.